SuhailRahman/VirtualTrialRoom/README.md

 # VirtualTrialRoom
 An Augmented Reality based App where a user can "try-on" different apparels through iOS mobile devices, enabling a rich visual, realistic and an enjoyable experience.
+This application has 4 dresses which are *Balerina*, *Prom dress*, *Maxi dress* and *Full Sleeves t-shirt*.
+User Interface consists of two buttons, where the users can change the apparels and colors of the apparels dynamically.
+The user can view all the different angles of the dress like the front view, back view and side view.

 **NOTE: This app is compatible only with iOS devices such as Iphone XS and above(including latest iPad), with OS version of 11 and above.**